 It is interesting to witness the quiet upkeep of this beautiful public area.
 While the maintenance crews make their way around the Riverwalk the cruise boats are already carrying tourists on narrative tours and the restaurants’ friendly hostesses are greeting what little foot traffic there is, pointing out their unique breakfast menus.

-A long time fan of southwestern style breakfast entrees I was drawn to Zuni Grill.
-There we settled at a spacious table where I ordered coffee along with Vegetable and Egg Tacos with fresh fruit and pico de gallo while my husband ordered Scrambled Eggs San Antonio Style, with corn tostadas, salsa verde and melted cheese.
+A long time fan of southwestern style breakfast entrees, I chose to eat at Zuni Grill.
+There we settled at a spacious table where I ordered coffee.
+For my entree I chose the Vegetable and Egg Tacos with fresh fruit and pico de gallo.
+My husband ordered Scrambled Eggs San Antonio Style, with corn tostadas, salsa verde and melted cheese.

 Both were good choices.
-The fresh flavor of the salsa verde and the pico de gallo along with tortillas added a bit of festive flair to the more traditional elements of eggs and bacon.
+The fresh flavor of the salsa verde and the pico de gallo, along with warm tortillas, added a bit of festive flair to the more traditional elements of eggs and bacon.
 We enjoyed a very pleasant and relaxed morning meal as we talked over our anniversary trip and this chance to become reacquainted with Texas and San Antonio.

 City Life – Texas Style

 San Antonio is larger than it seems.
-With a population of over one million it joins other Texas cities of Houston and Dallas on the list of the United States ten most populous cities.
+With a population of over one million it joins other Texas cities, including Houston, Dallas and now Austin, on the list of the United States ten most populous cities.

 The strong faith heritage of this region manifests itself in many ways.
 It is evident in the area’s attractions, in place names and statuary, in history and in hope.
 Reminders of faith are unapologetically on display in the life and the art of the region.
-There is a certain mystical yet practical quality to the founding of the city and the culture that has evolved under the influence of Spanish, French and Mexican control followed by independence as a republic and the decision to become a part of the US.
+There is a certain mystical, yet practical, quality to the founding of San Antonio.
+Its culture took root under the influence of Spanish, French and Mexican control.
+Later it evolved through independence as a republic and the decision to become a part of the US.

 The influences of this city’s long and varied history can be felt at the Cathedral of San Fernando, a few blocks south of the Riverwalk.
 This beautiful Catholic Cathedral is perhaps the oldest Cathedral in the US.
 Founded in 1731 by families from the Canary Islands at the invitation of King Phillip V of Spain, it has served the area as a spiritual center for hundreds of years.
 Inside the Cathedral is a sarcophagus inscribed with the names of Travis, Crockett, Bowie and other Alamo Heroes who are said to be buried at this location.